xkadafix/icinga2-webexteams-notifications/README.md

 ## Overview

-This is a port of Richard Hauswald's icinga2-slack-notifications made to work with webex teams.
+This is a port of https://github.com/nisabek/icinga2-slack-notifications made to work with webex teams.